Index Reduction for Differential-Algebraic Equations with Mixed Matrices: DAEs with Mixed Matrices

 \section{DAEs with Mixed Matrices}

-The algorithms explained in Section~\ref{sec:index_reduction_for_linear_DAEs} work under the assumption that one can exactly perform arithmetic operations of inaccurate physical quantities, which naturally arise from dynamical systems.
-In order to distinguish inaccurate quantities from accurate numbers, we deal with a DAE with mixed matrices.
+The algorithms explained in \cref{sec:index_reduction_for_linear_DAEs} work under the assumption that we know all the values of physical quantities.
+In order to treat them as parameters, we deal with a DAE with mixed matrices.